Connect Google / Gmail

 Try it

-Ask the cybo something like @inbox summarize my unread email from today or draft a reply to the latest message from Alex.
-For a send action, approve it when prompted.
+Ask the cybo something like @inbox summarize my unread email from today or what did Alex send me this week.

 Troubleshooting